 In general, while camping with your dog, they will be required to be on a leash.
 Even if your dog does well off-leash, remember that they will be in unfamiliar surroundings, and sometimes in situations where wild animals are nearby.
 Don’t risk losing them or causing them to run when they are startled.
 Bring two leashes – a 6-foot walking leash is perfect for areas with neighbors, and a longer leash is a great addition when hiking or exploring the great unknown.

 4. Don’t Forget Your Neighbors

-Your dog might be the friendly pup in the world, but the fact is that not everyone loves dogs.
-If you run into someone that wants to spend time with your dog take a few minutes to asses the situation.
-If the other person has a dog take a moment to observe the body action between the two animals.
+Your dog might be the most friendly pup in the world, but the fact is that not everyone loves dogs.
+If you run into someone that wants to spend time with your dog take a few minutes to assess the situation.
+If the other person has a dog take a moment to observe the interaction between the two animals.
 Keeping your dog on the leash will help maintain control no matter what the situation.

 5. Speak Out